Canadianlic

 Private Health Insurance: What It Does (And What It Doesn’t)

 Canada’s public system is robust, but not universal.
-Basic medical services — physician and hospital services — are covered by the provinces, but significant gaps remain for prescription drug coverage, routine dental care, vision coverage, many mental health services, and indeed day-to-day expenses.
-This is where private Health Insurance comes in.
+Basic medical services — physician and hospital services — are covered by the provinces, but significant gaps remain for prescription drug coverage, vision care, paramedical services, and dental costs not covered under new federal programs or for Canadians who are not eligible for them.

 Your top-up is a personal or Personal Health Insurance Policy.
 You choose how much protection you’d like.
 More benefits = higher premium; leaner benefits = lower premium, but more for you to pay later.
 Our role as a licensed insurance advisor team is to help you find a balance that works for your household and your cash flow.